 A current example of research in Deep Space 8K is the multi-year project “CoBot Studio” by the LIT Robopsychology Lab at Johannes Kepler University Linz in collaboration with the Ars Electronica Futurelab and five other project partners: How can we communicate with a robot colleague to rid the virtual ocean of plastic?
 In an experiment in the Deep Space 8K, test subjects work together with a real mobile industrial robot in a fascinating stereoscopic virtual reality underwater landscape.
 The communication takes place via gestures, light signals and explanatory texts.
 Surveys are conducted via in-situ questionnaires that appear directly in front of the user in the VR space and are filled out immediately there.

 Want to know more?
-Part 2 about the research in Deep Space 8K will be published on this blog soon.
+Read part 2 about the research in Deep Space 8K on our blog.